hamzaaacodes/task-management-app/README.md

 2. npm start
 * The frontend development server will run on http://localhost:3000.

 Open your browser and navigate to http://localhost:3000 to access the Task Management Application.
+The app go through will be provided on Home page.